-General orthopedic conditions
+General orthopAedic conditions

 Dr Pirjol treats the following conditions:

-Calcification causes considerable shoulder pain.
+Calcification causes considerable shoulder joint pain.
 It occurs when there is a build-up of calcium in the rotator cuff.
 The rotator cuff works to stabilise the humeral head in the shoulder socket.
 When calcium accumulates in one of the tendons, the rotator cuff is not able to function normally.
 The calcium deposits trigger inflammation, and can also lead to impingement.
 For more information on calcification.

 - Rotator cuff tears